bomonike/azure-chatgbt/README.md

 **Description**

 - `prefix`: specifies a prefix for all the Azure resources.

 - `domain`: specifies the domain part (e.g., subdomain.domain) of the hostname of the ingress object used to expose the chatbot via the [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/).

 - `subdomain`: specifies the subdomain part of the hostname of the ingress object used to expose the chatbot via the [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/).

 - `namespace`: specifies the namespace of the workload application that accesses the Azure OpenAI Service.

 - `service_account_name`: specifies the name of the service account of the workload application that accesses the Azure OpenAI Service.

 - `ssh_public_key`: specifies the SSH public key used for the AKS nodes and jumpbox virtual machine.

 - `vm_enabled`: a boleean value that specifies whether deploying or not a jumpbox virtual machine in the same virtual network of the AKS cluster.

 - `location`: specifies the region (e.g., westeurope) where deploying the Azure resources.

 - `admin_group_object_ids`: when deploying an AKS cluster with Azure AD and Azure RBAC integration, this array parameter contains the list of Azure AD group object IDs that will have the admin role of the cluster.

-We suggest reading sensitive configuration data such as passwords or SSH keys from a pre-existing Azure Key Vault resource.
+PROTIP: We suggest reading sensitive configuration data such as passwords or SSH keys from a pre-existing Azure Key Vault resource.
 For more information, see [Referencing Azure Key Vault secrets in Terraform](https://thomasthornton.cloud/2022/02/26/referencing-azure-key-vault-secrets-in-terraform/).

 Before proceeding, also make sure to run the `register-preview-features.sh` Bash script in the `terraform` folder to register any preview feature used by the AKS cluster.

-## OpenAI Terraform Module
+### openai.tf

 The following table contains the code from the `openai.tf` Terraform module used to deploy the [Azure OpenAI Service](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cognitive_account).